feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

    };
    ```

-## Feature Service Binder

 The `create` method must return an object that provides an implementation of the
 `FeatureServiceBinder` type of the [`@feature-hub/core`][core-api] package for
 each supported major version.
 The Feature Service binder is a function that is
-called for each consumer with its `consumerUid` string as the first argument.
+called for each consumer with its `consumerId` string as the first argument.
 It
 returns a Feature Service binding with a consumer-bound `featureService` and an
 optional `unbind` method.
 The `FeatureServiceRegistry` passes this
 consumer-bound `featureService` to the consumer's `create` method via the
 `env.featureServices` argument.

+If within its `create` method a Feature Service concludes that it can not be
+created, e.g. because of a certain configuration or missing requirement, it
+might also return `undefined`.
+Such a Feature Service should document for its
+consumers that they must declare the dependency in `optionalDependencies`.

 ## Providing a Versioned API